fbaratov/SPiKE/README.md

 ---

-## Instructions for ITOP Dataset
+## 📝 How to run SPiKE for ITOP

-1. Download the dataset ITOP SIDE (point clouds and labels) from [ITOP Dataset | Zenodo](https://zenodo.org/record/3932973#.Yp8SIxpBxPA) and unzip the contents.
+1. Download the ITOP SIDE dataset (point clouds and labels) from [ITOP Dataset | Zenodo](https://zenodo.org/record/3932973#.Yp8SIxpBxPA) and unzip its contents.

 2. Isolate points corresponding to the human body in the point clouds and save the results as `.npz` files.
 - You can use the provided script `utils/preprocess_itop.py` as an example.
 This script takes the original `.h5` files, removes the background by clustering and depth thresholding (see the paper for more details) and saves the results as point cloud sequences in `.npz` format.
 To run this script, make sure you have the open3d library installed.